ssciwr/BioStructureHub/docs/tutorials.md

 ![Screenshot](images/tutorial/Helix_GPU.png)
 <!--Cant I link this directly?-->

-The GPU is selected byw "GPU Type".
+The GPU is selected by "GPU Type".
 The memory of each GPU Type is specified in GPU Memory per GPU (GB).
 For this example we select one of the A40 GPUs.

 ![Screenshot](images/tutorial/bwVisu_GPU.png)
 <!--{: style="height:500px;width:750px"}-->